aws-samples/aws-amplify-team-task-tracking/LAB3.md

 # 3. LAB3 : Adding application logic

-Start with authentication.

-Update the app.component.ts as following
+ Update the app.component.ts as following.
+Following code is written to redirect to /dashboard route post login

 ```